TL;DR

 - Driver Vetting is Crucial: Fleet managers must have robust systems to regularly check the driving licences of all employees who use company vehicles.
 Failing to know about an employee's disqualification or penalty points could invalidate the entire fleet policy in the event of a claim.

 - The "Grey Fleet" Danger: This refers to employees using their own personal vehicles for work purposes.
-Businesses have a duty of care to ensure these employees have the correct 'Business Use' cover on their personal car insurance.
+Businesses have a duty of care to help support these employees have the correct 'Business Use' cover on their personal car insurance.
 If they don't, the company could be held liable in an accident.

 - Telematics for Risk Management: Many modern fleet policies use telematics devices to monitor driving behaviour.
 This data can not only help reduce premiums by demonstrating safe driving but also provides invaluable insights for managing risk and training drivers.